Addepar/RedFlag/README.md

 RedFlag leverages AI to determine high-risk code changes.
-Run it in batch mode to scope manual security testing of release candidates, or run it in your CI pipelines to flag PRs and add the appropriate reviewers.
+Run it in batch mode to scope manual security testing of release candidates, or run it in your CI pipelines to flag commits, either spanning a single or multiple PRs and add the appropriate reviewers.
 Despite being a security tool, RedFlag can be leveraged for almost any team as it's configuration makes it infinitely flexible.
 <br />